janisaiad/sparklen/README.md

   * A highly versatile and flexible framework for performing inference of multivariate Hawkes process with exponential kernel.

-  * Introduces novel approaches to address the challenge of multiclass classification within the supervised learning framework.
+  * Novel approaches to address the challenge of multiclass classification within the supervised learning framework.